sfurini/md_herg_ctype/README.md

 * [wt, n629d, f627y].restart.[coor, xsc, vel]: Restart file for the 3 model systems.
 These files provide the state of the 3 systems after equilibration.

-* [wt, n629d, f627y].replica[1-8].pdb: Atomic coordinates of the 8 replicas in the 3 model systems after 1 microsecond of MD simulations.
+* [wt, n629d, f627y].replica[1-8].pdb: Atomic coordinates of the 8 replicas in the 3 model systems after 1 microsecond of MD simulation.